MUSIC DIRECTOR’S REPORT 2019

 Thanks also to Pridwin and St Vincent’s, who generously host our rehearsals, and to the many people who make our concerts possible.

 Finally, thanks to the committee, our patrons, sponsors and friends, and of course our audiences, all of whom make this possible.

 CHAIRMAN & TREASURER’S REPORT 2019

-These works were performed at a gross deficit of R577,392.
-Income from sponsorships, membership subscriptions, external performances and other income sources reduced the operating deficit to R287,594.
-The deficit largely reflects the significant cost of mounting the War Requiem concert in Johannesburg, which was performed in collaboration with the Dresden Singakademie and the Saxony Youth Orchestra – the work required two orchestras and the construction of a customised stage setup.
-The choir finished the year with reserves of R720,673.
+These works were performed at a gross deficit of R169,369.
+Income from sponsorships, membership subscriptions, external performances and other income sources resulted in an overall operating surplus of R181,472.
+The choir finished the year with reserves of R902,145.

-I also wish to thank those choir members who participated in the Last Night of the Proms and the additional Christmas concerts.
-These events contributed R44,000 to the choir coffers and continue to enhance our public profile.
+I also wish to thank those choir members who participated on a voluntary basis in the Last Night of the Proms, the Andrea Bocelli concert, the Opera Gala Concert, and the additional Messiah and Christmas concerts in Sandton.
+These events contributed R135,000 to the choir coffers and continue to enhance our public profile.
 I would also like to mention with gratitude those volunteers who made the bells and hats for various concerts and raised further funds in the process.